Skip to content

 DIG’s 5 Pillars of Impact

 DIG’s impact is cascading and self-scaling, with recorded benefits affecting whole communities.
-Our pillars are at the core of the world agenda set by the United Nations for alleviating poverty, protecting the planet, and ensuring peace and prosperity in the world.
+Our pillars, Food Security, Climate Resilience, Social Cohesion, Nutrition & Health, and Financial Resilience, are at the core of the world agenda set by the United Nations for alleviating poverty, protecting the planet, and ensuring peace and prosperity in the world.

 DIG addresses eight of the UN’s 17 Sustainable Development Goals.